 I did not test the performance when recording, it would be long and I don't expect anything interesting.
 That said, and it's to note, the Marantz will stop recording after 3 seconds of signal at less than -50dBFS, considering it is silence ;)

-When used as a transport, it's flawless.
-So a little modern DAC behind, and it'll be perfect.
-Add to that speed of the drive, plus touch and feel and you get a lot of pleasure at very low price.
+When used as a transport, it's performing extremely well.
+So a little modern DAC behind, and it'll much improve.
+Add to that the speed of the drive, plus touch and feel and you get a lot of pleasure at very low price.
+And there's a dB meter, how cool is that?

 Enjoy the weekend.